moraes/tipfy/docs/source/api/tipfy.ext.auth.rst

 extension, depending on the auth method in use.

 .. note::
-   For examples on how to use this module, see the :ref:`user-auth-tutorial`.
+   For examples on how to use this module, see the :ref:`tutorial.auth`.

-.. module:: tipfy.ext.user
+.. module:: tipfy.ext.auth

 Default configuration